-The Module 17, Lesson 6 HOT question focuses on the number of minutes Martin spent reading.
-Students explore stem-and-leaf plots to answer the question: "How many more times did Martin read for less than 39 minutes than he read for more than 39 minutes?"
+The Module 16, Lesson 4 HOT question focuses on the number of text messages Chester received more than 50 text messages.
+Students explore stem-and-leaf plots to answer the question: "On the days that Chester received more than 50 text messages, he responded to only 1/3 of the messages.
+How many text messages did Chester respond to?"
 Students do not just provide their answer; teachers require students to explain and discuss how they found their answer.

-3.B.1 Materials prompt students to effectively communicate mathematical ideas, reasoning, and their implications using multiple representations.

-- Materials provide students opportunity to communicate mathematical ideas and solve problems using multiple representations, as appropriate for the task. - Materials guide teachers in prompting students to communicate mathematical ideas and reasoning in multiple representations, including writing and the use of mathematical vocabulary, as appropriate for the task.
+- 3.B.1 Materials prompt students to effectively communicate mathematical ideas, reasoning, and their implications using multiple representations. - Materials provide students opportunity to communicate mathematical ideas and solve problems using multiple representations, as appropriate for the task. - Materials guide teachers in prompting students to communicate mathematical ideas and reasoning in multiple representations, including writing and the use of mathematical vocabulary, as appropriate for the task.